 This is an important leadership skill to develop because it targets your foresight and provides you with the necessary guidance for decision-making even when the data at hand could become uncertain.

-When you have foresight, you can examine your choices better and go for a path with solid insights.
-While it is impossible to know exactly what the future holds, the steps you can take towards it are well-guided.
+With foresight, you can examine your choices better and go for a path with solid insights.
+While it is impossible to know exactly what the future holds, the steps you can take toward it are well-guided.

 8. Risk Management